Zion Williamson NBA Preview vs. the Mavericks

 Mavericks 2022-23 Defensive Insights

-- Giving up 114.1 points per contest last season made the Mavericks the 16th-ranked squad in the NBA defensively.
+- The Mavericks were 16th in the NBA last season, allowing 114.1 points per game.

-- Giving up 44.7 rebounds per contest last season, the Mavericks were 22nd in the league in that category.
+- On the glass, the Mavericks gave up 44.7 rebounds per game last year, 22nd in the NBA in that category.

-- Looking at assists, the Mavericks were ranked eighth in the league defensively last season, allowing 24.9 per game.
+- Looking at assists, the Mavericks allowed 24.9 per game last year, ranking them eighth in the league.

-- Looking at three-point defense, the Mavericks were ranked No. 1 in the league last year, giving up 11.1 makes per game.
+- Looking at three-point defense, the Mavericks were ranked No. 1 in the NBA last season, giving up 11.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!